fabian-gubler/.dotfiles/README.md

 ```

 ## Philosophy: Non Functional Properties
-The following are a list of some of the benefits of this system:
+The following are some personal non-functional benefits of using a nix-based system.

 ### NixOS
 #### Declared Configuration